Sailing: Current

 Why Speed and not Drift?

 A very common mistake (even among experts!) is to refer to the speed of the current as drift, when the correct term to use is speed .
-Drift is the distance an object travels in the current during a given period of time.
-Since both terms are used quite commonly, there should be no confusion if the wrong one is mentioned.
+Drift is the distance an object travels in the stream during a given period of time.
+Since both terms are interchanged quite often there should be no confusion if the wrong one is mentioned.

-The direction of the current is the direction toward which the current flows.
-It is important to distinguish between a northerly current and a northerly wind direction.
-A wind blowing north means that the wind is blowing from the North; while a north current direction means that the current flows toward the North.
+The direction of the current is the direction toward the direction in which the current flows.
+It is important to distinguish between a current with a northerly direction and a northerly wind direction.
+A northerly wind means that the wind is blowing from the north; while a north current direction means that the current flows toward the north.

-For safe passage, it is crucial to understand the effects of currents.
+For a safe crossing, it is crucial to understand the effects of currents.

-- Effect on the ship: There will be a difference when comparing Heading and COG, Ship Speed and SOG.
+- Effect on the boat: There will be a difference when comparing Heading and COG, Boat Speed and SOG.
 The direction and speed of the current can be calculated by the difference between these values.

-- Effect on water: The current can agitate or smooth the sea depending on the Direction of the Actual Wind.
-For example, Wind Against Current generates large waves, making entering some ports dangerous, if not impossible!
+- Effect on water: The current can make the sea rough or smooth depending on the True Wind Direction.
+For example, upwind creates large waves, making entering some ports dangerous, if not impossible!

 - Effect on Wind (Actual): The True Wind decreases if the current takes us to leeward, but increases if the current pushes us to windward.

-And that's the end of our advice for this week, but don't miss the next chapter where we will go a little deeper into the topic of “Meteorology”, see you soon.
+And that’s all for our tips this week, but don’t miss the next chapter where we’ll go a little deeper into the topic of “Meteorology.”
+See you soon.